NextCenturyCorporation/mcs-pipeline/README.md

 MCS Project for running evaluations

 This code runs scene files on EC2 machines.
 Assumptions:
-* There are some number of identical EC2 machines running and that they can be identified (details below)
-* The EC2 machines have all the software running necessary
+* There is an AMI that exists with the software necessary to run an evaluation.
+(Usually this includes performer software, MCS, and MCS AI2THOR)
-* The scene files are already on the machines
+* The scene files are on the local machine
-* You know how to run a single scene file on the remote the machine.

 ### Python Environment Setup